pragmaxim/pragmaxim.github.io/content/blog/fintech-pitfalls.md

 As all the parties involved would just focus on making Projections and data views that are important only for them, while blockchain being shared by all.
 It will replace even non-financial day-to-day services and reduce the need for middlemen and manual, repetitive labor: smart-contracts for paper contracts.

-There are many very tough challenges regardless of using blockchain or not, especially regarding data persistence due to unbalanced data distribution, so make blockchain/ledger projections is hard.
+There are many very tough challenges regardless of using blockchain or not, especially related to data persistence due to unbalanced data distribution, so making ledger projections is hard.
 Can we persist transactions of Sharks and Whales the same way as transactions of small fish?
-  - yes, but probably not to relational database, so that some queries with JOIN take 10ms and some 10s and indexing is super-slow
+  - yes, but probably not to relational database where indexing is super-slow and some queries with JOIN take 10ms and some 10s
-    - this eventually leads to enforcing pagination until someone forgets and brings down the whole system
+    - this eventually leads huge, sharded db clusters and to enforcing pagination until someone forgets and brings down the whole system
   - we probably need some KV store like Cassandra and use well-designed partitions
     - Whales usually don't fit into partitions so using hash/time/range based sub-partitioning is necessary, but indexing is very fast